The Dunstable Hang-gliding

 The competition is open to all full Dunstable members with a CP rating or above.

 NEW DHPC T-Shirts

-For the new 2020 season the DHPC has printed a new Premium T-shirt with the Club Logo on the chest (Limited Edition of 80).
-Same style and high-quality shirts as last time but now available in Navy Blue.
+For the new 2023 season the DHPC has printed a new Premium T-shirt with the Club Logo on the chest (Limited Edition of 80).
+Same style and high-quality shirts as last time, only available in Navy Blue.
 In Stock NOW!

 Support your Club and wear it with pride!

 IMPORTANT!
 If you change either your email, home address or any other contact details, can you make sure that you update your profile on WebCollect, so that important information and membership renewals go to the correct address.
 Also, if you are not receiving regular emails from the Club, check to see if they are going to your Spam Folder by mistake!